Welcome

 Reform, Correct, Repair, Cure ‘n Reinforce our CIVIL RIGHTS ‘n Responsibilities.

-Work on the four “Rs.”
+Work on the six “Rs.”

 No, not reading, writing ‘n arithmetic (though those would be good, too).